suvendu-kumar/FeatureDice/docs/pages/GettingStarted.rst

 Data fused by different methods can be evaluated using different machine learning models using ``evaluate_fusion_models`` function.
-This function takes normalized data, split the data into test and train dataset and after that makes different ML model from fusion of training data and then evaluate the models by fusion of testing data.
-It also takes argument ``methods`` a list of fusion methods to evaluate.
-Optional arguments is ``n_components`` the number of components use for the fusion which is 10 by default.
+This function takes normalized data, splits the data into test and train datasets, and after that makes different ML models from the fusion of training data and then evaluates the models by fusion of testing data.
+It also takes argument ``methods``, a list of fusion methods to evaluate.
+The optional argument is ``n_components`` the number of components used for the fusion which is 10 by default.

 .. code:: python